 Antifungal treatment is available.
 Generally, the recommended treatment is fluconazole for mild infections and amphotericin B in combination with flucytosine for severe infections and those infections in the central nervous system.

 C.gattii fungus can be isolated in the soil and around trees in the environment.
 There is a risk of humans and animals becoming infected from inhalation of dried fungus cells or spores.
 Those with weakened immune symptoms, predisposing respiratory conditions, elderly, smokers are at increased risk of becoming infected with the fungus.

 There is no preventive treatment.
+People may breathe in small amounts of fungi but never become sick.
 If you suspect you may have Cryptococcus gattii, you should see your healthcare provider as soon as possible.